Highlights from the Ratings and Financial Report for KKR & Co. Inc. (KKR)

 Barclays, on the other hand, stated in their research note that they expect to see KKR reach a price target of $37.
 The rating they have provided for KKR stocks is “Overweight” according to the report published on February 03rd, 2020.

-After a stumble in the market that brought KKR to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.58% of gains for the given period.
+After a stumble in the market that brought KKR to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -7.74% of loss for the given period.

-During the last 5 trading sessions, KKR rose by +9.77%, which changed the moving average for the period of 200-days by +22.40% in comparison to the 20-day moving average, which settled at $36.31.
+During the last 5 trading sessions, KKR fell by -1.16%, which changed the moving average for the period of 200-days by +18.38% in comparison to the 20-day moving average, which settled at $36.64.
 In addition, KKR & Co.
-Inc. saw 30.92% in overturn over a single year, with a tendency to cut further gains.
+Inc. saw 25.88% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading